How to install cabinet hardware the right way so you don’t mess up the lovely finish on your new cabinets.

 I do this kind of project often enough that I decided to buy one instead of making one each time.
 Even if you’re only doing one kitchen, the little plastic templates are so handy, and cheap enough that it’s probably worth picking one up.

-If you decide to make your own, simply hold up a piece of cardboard to the location of your first knob, with the edges lined up to the edges of your cabinet and drill a hole through the cardboard.
+If you decide to make your own cabinet hardware template, simply hold up a piece of cardboard to the location of your first knob, with the edges lined up to the edges of your cabinet and drill a hole through the cardboard.
 That will be where you mark all your other holes on each cabinet.

 You’ll need a different template for drawer pulls.
 You’ll make it the same way, but with a hole for each drawer pull screw.